-Here’s everything you need to know about this festive film and its enchanting soundtrack famously performed by Aled Jones
+Here’s everything you need to know about The Snowman and its enchanting soundtrack famously performed by Aled Jones.

 It’s been around for decades and Christmas just wouldn’t be the same without it.
-That’s right, we’re talking about The Snowman – but exactly how much do you know about the story and its music?
+But how much do you know about the story of The Snowman, as well as its music?

-Created by Raymond Briggs and first published in 1978, this festive tale originally started out as a wordless picture book.
+Created by the late illustrator and novelist Raymond Briggs and first published in 1978, this festive tale originally started out as a wordless picture book.

-Its delightful sketches tell the story of James, a young boy so excited by the snow that he runs outside to build a snowman – but little does he know that his chilly friend will come to life at midnight.
+Its delightful sketches tell the story of James, a young boy so excited by the snow that he runs outside to build a snowman – but little does he know, his chilly friend will come to life at midnight.

-James and the Snowman quickly form a friendship, spending the rest of the morning playing with toys and inventing games – but with James’ parents fast asleep, they have to be quiet!
+James and the Snowman quickly form a friendship, spending the rest of the morning playing with toys and inventing games.
+But with James’ parents fast asleep, they have to stay quiet.

 Then, the Snowman takes the boy on a flying adventure which, in the TV adaptation includes meeting Father Christmas, going for a ride on a motorbike and flying into the aurora borealis of Norway, before returning home to Brighton.

 But in both versions there’s a sad ending to the tale.
 By the following morning, James’ snowy new friend has melted, conjuring up feelings of nostalgia that childhood often passes us by too swiftly.